ferranbagi/myCV/README.md

 # myCV
-implementation of a personal CV static website using HTML and CSS
+Implementation of a static CV website using HTML and CSS.
+Assignment for course: Multimèdia i interfícies d'usuari (GEINF:UdG)